Menu

 What was your first commission as a professional illustrator?

 I was 18 and had my own cartoon strip running in my local newspaper.
 I got a call from the editor saying they couldn't afford to keep it going so my space was given over to adverts.
 So I thought then maybe I make a cartoon strip that was heavily laden with product placement.
 I hawked it around the town and one forward thinking car dealer took me up on it and we produced a weekly strip advertising his business for a few months.
 That strip sat in the same space I had taken away.
-And that it what happened to the funny pages in newspapers.
+And that is what happened to the funny pages in newspapers.

 What is your favourite medium to work with and why?

 Pen and Ink.
 At least that's how I start.
 I like it because when you're trying to find a character you have to get ideas and shapes out of your brain and onto the paper so you can start shaping them and refining them.
 With a pencil it's too tempting to erase an arm because it was too long.
 With ink you are forced to work with what you have and to keep redrawing when its not working.
 And when you redraw a whole character becasue an arm was too long you may learn something else about them.
 BUT, because of the internet the world is getting smaller.
 The vast majority of my clients are in the US whilst I'm in the UK.
 So rolling up artwork into a tube and sending it around the world is not a viable option anymore.
 So my finished art is almost exclusively digital.
 So I use an iPad and for the most part Procreate (Illustration software) and it is able to replicate Pen and Ink and watercolours impeccably.
 Some people confuse digital art with computer generated art.
 IT IS NOT.
 My ipad is a sketchbook.
 It just happens to have infinite pages at whatever size I need.
 The Apple pencil is a pencil, a crayon, an ink pen, a ballpoint pen, a paintbrush and from it come whatever colours I need to tell a story.
 It's still me moving the pencil.
-The images that appear originated in my brain and spilled out though finger tips.
+The images that appear originated in my brain and spilled out though my finger tips.

 Talk us through the process of creating one of your latest illustrations or books.